Jelenia Góra Valley

-Jelenia Góra Valley (Kotlina Jeleniogórska; Kotlina Lelýniohorski; Hirschberger Tal; Literally "Deer Mountain Valley") in Poland is a big valley at the Silesian northern side of the Western Sudetes and next to Kłodzko Valley the largest intermontane basin of the Sudetes.
+Jelenia Góra Valley (Literally "Deer Mountain Valley") in Poland is a big valley at the Silesian northern side of the Western Sudetes and next to Kłodzko Valley the largest intermontane basin of the Sudetes.
 It is situated at an altitude of 250–400 meters above sea level and covers an area of 273 km^{2}.
 In the 19th century, the lovely landscape attracted the Prussian high nobility, which built magnificent palaces, manors and parks.
 The enormous number of stately homes turned the valley into one of the most important garden landscapes in Middle Europe.

 The palaces and landscape parks of the Jelenia Góra valley represent one of Poland's official national Historic Monuments (Pomnik historii), as designated on 20 September 2011.
 Its listing is maintained by the National Heritage Board of Poland.

 Geography

 Jelenia Góra Valley - view from Karkonosze (Giant) Mountains to Kaczawskie Mountains.